 In its place, you will find freedom from the hamster wheel and reap the beautiful benefits of finding purpose in the daily tasks as well as being more present with your family- time well spent within your home.

 While I may not be able to tell you exactly when to bake those cookies for the bake sale, or how to squeeze in enough time to wash the living room baseboards, I can tell you that everything done within your home will not go unnoticed in the Kingdom of God.

-Lauren Eve writes out of her home in the NW suburbs of Chicago while also, simultaneously, raising her four children with her husband.
-Her love for Jesus propels her passion to encourage mothers.
-She reads recipe books for fun, loves iced coffee, and enjoys laughing with good friends until her sides hurt.
+Lauren is a writer and blogger whose love for Jesus propels her passion to encourage mothers.
+She reads recipe books for fun, loves iced coffee, and enjoys impromptu kitchen dance parties with her kids.
+She’s written for ministries like She Reads Truth and Open The Bible.
+She writes out of her home while also raising four children with her husband.
 You can find more of her writing when you follow her on Instagram @lauren.eve.writer